THE CITADEL OF CHAOS

 After the almost totally unrelated nature of The Puffin Personal Computer Collection’s first FF release (TWOFM), the designers of the second conversion produced something so faithful to the original that you would expect it to be pretty damn good.
 The book’s strengths lay in its urgency, imagery, relative (and logical) brevity, and the novelty (at the time) inclusion of magic to give variety to your character and how to handle him or her.
 The big frustration for anyone who has ever played the computer version is that it takes a winning formula, changes basically nothing, yet the presentation is so turgid and cack-handed that the brilliance of the source material is all but lost.

-From what I can establish, very few people actually bought this for the Spectrum or Commodore 64 (or if they did, they binned them in disgust, possibly?) as original cassette copies seem to be by far the least commonly seen of all the FF computer games on eBay or Amazon and even pictures are few and far between.
-I used to own a CBM64 cassette in my general FF memorabilia collection, but the Spectrum version seems even rarer.
+From what I can establish, very few people actually bought this for the Commodore 64 (or if they did, they binned them in disgust, possibly?) as original cassette copies seem to be by far the least commonly seen of all the FF computer games on eBay or Amazon and even pictures are few and far between.
+I used to own a CBM64 cassette in my general FF memorabilia collection, but the Spectrum version seems to not exist.
 The problem of playing this now is worsened by the fact that emulator ROMs of this are also difficult to find.
-The generally pretty exhaustive World Of Spectrum does not have any files of it and no other emulator sites seem to have the Spectrum version either.
+The generally pretty exhaustive World Of Spectrum states it as Missing In Action and it was certainly advertised for Spectrum but all evidence suggests that this conversion only ever materialised for CBM64.
 After extensive searching, I eventually found a working d64 file for the CBM64 version, but there is no doubt that this one is tough to track down.
 Sadly, it is really not worth the time and effort to find it.

 On loading the game up, the first thing you are struck by is the screechy and intrusive music that plays relentlessly throughout the game, sometimes creating completely the wrong impression of what’s going on.
 There is a particularly annoying sound (similar to the one associated with Wile E Coyote falling into ravines) that makes you think something might be going wrong but generally just seems to be a recurring part of the soundtrack.
 In places, the “music” inexplicably ends and then starts back up again when you least expect (or want) it to and it is not long before your ears are close to bleeding.
 If the stupid white noise doesn’t give you a headache after a few minutes of playing, the game’s other big programming failings probably will.